MayankLalwani1404/MayankLalwani1404/README.md

 ## 🧠 About Me

-- 🏆 AI intern at Sports Media Inc.
+- 🏆 Ex AI intern at Sports Media Inc.
-- 📊 Studying *B.Sc. in Information Technology* @ Uka Tarsadia University (2022–2025)
+- 📊 Completed *B.Sc. in Information Technology* from Uka Tarsadia University (2022–2025)
 - 📚 Currently learning *Data Analysis* and *Machine Learning* via online courses
 - 🧪 Exploring *AI, **data storytelling, and **game design* in creative side projects
 - 🤝 Open to collaborate on: